Patient and community satisfaction

 Higher-than-average patient recommendations

-The results, as they appeared on the Hospital Compare website as of late April 2013, are from the Hospital Consumers Assessment of Healthcare Providers and Systems survey conducted by the U.S. Department of Health and Human Services.
+The results, as they appeared on the federal Hospital Compare website as of January 2017, are from the Hospital Consumers Assessment of Healthcare Providers and Systems survey conducted by the U.S. Department of Health and Human Services.

-UC Davis Medical Group's overall rating of care significantly exceeded the state average in the 2011 Patient Assessment Survey, a survey of more than 56,000 health-care consumers statewide conducted by the nonprofit California Cooperative Healthcare Reporting Initiative.
+UC Davis Medical Group's overall rating of care exceeded the state average in the 2014 Patient Assessment Survey, a survey of nearly 59,000 health-care consumers statewide about patient care received in 2013.
+The survey is conducted by the nonprofit California Cooperative Healthcare Reporting Initiative.
+UC Davis earned a score of four out of four in the individual category "coordinating patient care," and three out of four (four being highest) in the individual categories: communication with patients, helpful office staff, timely care and service, and staying healthy.